$q$-Stability conditions via $q$-quadratic differentials for Calabi-Yau-$\mathbb{X}$ categories

-\item[Step II] Consider a bipartite (unoriented) graph $G$, consisting of white vertices labelled by $s$-simple zeroes in $\Tri$ and black vertices labelled by boundary components of $\surfo$.
-There is an edge in $G$ connecting the white vertex $W_Z$ labelled by $Z$ and the black vertex $B_i$ labelled by $\partial_i$ if and only if $Z\in\Tri$ are in the boundary of $\kong{A}_i$.
-We associate a number $k_i$ to $B_i$, where $(k_i, l_i)$ is the type of the corresponding $s$-pole of $B_i$.
-We have the following conditions on $G$: \begin{itemize} \item Step I says that the valence of $B_i$ is at least $k_i$; \item Lemma~\ref{lem:core} says that the valence of any $W_Z$ is at least 1. \end{itemize} We claim that for any bipartite graph $G$ with the conditions above, there is a matching $E$ of $G$, consisting of $\aleph$ edges of $G$, such that each white vertex $W_Z$ is incident in exactly one edge of $E$ and each black vertex $B_i$ is incident in exactly $k_i$ edges of $E$, where $k_i$ is the order of the pole corresponding to $B_i$.
+Consider a bipartite (unoriented) graph $G$, consisting of white vertices $W_Z$ labelled by $s$-simple zeroes $Z$ in $\Tri$ and black vertices $B_{\partial_i}$ labelled by boundary components $\partial_i$ of $\surfo$.
+There is an edge in $G$ connecting the white vertex $W_Z$ and the black vertex $B_{\partial_i}$ if and only if $Z\in\Tri$ are in the boundary of $\kong{A}_i$.
+We associate a number $k_i$ to $B_{\partial_i}$, where $(k_i, l_i)$ is the type of the corresponding $s$-pole of $B_{\partial_i}$.
+We have the following conditions on $G$: \begin{itemize} \item \textbf{Step I} says that the valence of $B_{\partial_i}$ is at least $k_i$; \item Lemma~\ref{lem:core} says that the valence of any $W_Z$ is at least 1. \end{itemize} We claim that for any bipartite graph $G$ with the conditions above, there is a matching $E$ of $G$, consisting of $\aleph=\sum_{i=1}^bk_i$ edges of $G$, such that each white vertex $W_Z$ is incident in exactly one edge of $E$ and each black vertex $B_{\partial_i}$ is incident in exactly $k_i$ edges of $E$.

 Use induction on the number of edges in $G$, where the start step is trivial.
-There are two cases: \begin{enumerate} \item If there is a white vertex $Z$ with valence $1$, let $B_0$ be the only black vertex connected directly to $Z$ (by an edge $e$).
-Then delete $Z$ and reduce the associated number $k_0$ of $B$ to $k_0-1$ to get a graph $G'$ which also satisfies the conditions above.
+For the inductive step, there are two cases: \begin{itemize} \item If there is a white vertex $Z$ with valence $1$, let $B_{\partial_i}$ be the only black vertex connected directly to $Z$ (by an edge $e$).
+Then delete $Z$ and reduce the associated number $k_i$ of $B_{\partial_i}$ to $k_i-1$ to get a graph $G'$ which also satisfies the conditions above.
 By inductive assumption, there is a matching $E'$ for $G'$ and then $E'\cup\{e\}$ is a matching for $G$. \item Otherwise, the valence of each white vertex $Z$ is at least 2.
 The sum of valences of all white vertices is at least

 which is also the sum of valences of all black vertices.
-Then we deduce that the valence $v_j$ of some black vertex $B_j$ is bigger then the associated number $k_i$.
-Delete any edge incident at $B_j$ from $G$ and we can apply the inductive assumption again. \end{enumerate}
+Then we deduce that the valence $v_j$ of some black vertex $B_{\partial_i}$ is strictly bigger than the associated number $k_i$.
+Delete any edge incidents at $B_j$ from $G$ and we can apply the inductive assumption again. \end{itemize}